MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-the-audio-conferencing-settings-for-my-organization-in-teams.md

 # Manage the Audio Conferencing settings for my organization in Teams

 > [!NOTE]
-> IF you want to manage organizational settings in Skype for Business Online, see [Manage the Audio Conferencing settings for my organization in Skype for Business Online](https://docs.microsoft.com/SkypeForBusiness/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization).
+> If you want to manage organizational settings in Skype for Business Online, see [Manage the Audio Conferencing settings for my organization in Skype for Business Online](https://docs.microsoft.com/SkypeForBusiness/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization).

 It might be easier for you to see all of the audio conferencing settings for Microsoft Teams in one place.